Oh-yk/CS470_EmotionDetection/README.md

 ## 2. Datasets
     JAFFE
     CK+
-    FER2013 skdjfl;jalgkj;
+    FER2013

 ## 3. Prerequisites
 ## 4. Structure of this repository
-main.py : setup of the dataset and training loop visualize.py : the source code for evaluating the model on the data deep_emotion.py : the model class data_loaders.py : the dataset class generate_data : setup of the dataset gen_masked.py : the source code for generating the masked data
+main.py : setup of the dataset and training loop
+visualize.py : the source code for evaluating the model on the data
+deep_emotion.py : the model class
+data_loaders.py : the dataset class
+generate_data : setup of the dataset
+gen_masked.py : the source code for generating the masked data

 ## 5. Usage
 ###    a) Data Preparation